 “Turmeric latte — soy milk, manuka honey, and, yes, a good helping of turmeric,” shared a MyPsoriasisTeam member.
 “Delicious drink before bed and great for my psoriasis.”

 Turmeric has a long-standing history in the management of conditions that involve pain and inflammation.
 Modern studies of turmeric and curcumin support their effectiveness, as well.
-Three recent studies have reported that the addition of turmeric or turmeric extract to standard topical treatments led to modest improvements in clinical symptoms for participants, compared to those who received a control treatment.
+Recent studies have reported that the addition of turmeric or turmeric extract to standard topical treatments led to modest improvements in clinical symptoms for participants, compared to those who received a control treatment.

 Results like these are promising but do not address the benefits of turmeric as a dietary supplement.
 Larger and more sophisticated studies are needed to verify the use of turmeric as an effective psoriasis treatment.